2011 UEFA Champions League final: Match ball

 As with the previous ten UEFA Champions League finals, beginning with the 2001 final, the match ball was provided by German sports equipment company Adidas.
 Revealed on 3 March 2011 at Wembley Stadium, the Adidas Finale London features the "Starball" design synonymous with the UEFA Champions League.
 In reflection of the St George's Cross seen on the flag of England, the ball itself is white with red stars, connecting to a central, bright orange star.
 Technically, the ball shares its structure with the Adidas Finale Madrid, which was used for the 2010 final.

 Opening ceremony

 The 2011 Champions League final was officially opened on 21 May 2011 with the opening of the 2011 UEFA Champions Festival at Speakers' Corner in Hyde Park, London.
 The festival ran for the entire week leading up to the show-piece match at Wembley, closing a few hours before kick-off.
 Among the attractions at the festival were displays detailing the history of the European Cup, miniature football pitches for use by the public, and the trophy itself.

 The UEFA Champions League Anthem was performed by British classical crossover group All Angels.
+The opening ceremony also featured a performance from English rapper Tinchy Stryder.